 Physical Well Being Goals

-These are goals that pertain to the physical health and well-being of the Individual, i.e. going for longer walks.
+These are goals that pertain to the physical health and well-being of the Individual. i.e. going for longer walks.
+Set: 12 Met: 12

-Reasons not Met: Other reasons.
+Reasons not Met:

-Material Well Being Goals Met

-These are goals that pertain to the Individual acquiring items that they want or need, i.e. buying a house or a car.
+Material Well Being Goals Met These are goals that pertain to the Individual acquiring items that they want or need. i.e. buying a house or a car.
+Set: 4 Met: 4 Reasons not Met:

-Reasons not Met: The individual's current skills do not match to goal requirements.

 Emotional Well Being Goals Met

-These are goals that pertain to the emotional health of the individual, i.e. seeking counseling, or pursuing a hobby.

-Reasons not Met: Time specific.
+These are goals that pertain to the emotional health of the individual. i.e. seeking counseling, or pursuing a hobby.
+Set: 16 Met: 14 Reasons not Met: Time specific.

+100%

 Personal Development Goals Met

 These are goals that pertain to the Individual acquiring skills that increase their independence i.e. learning to cook.

-Reason not Met: Individual not committed to the goal

-Self Determination Goals Met

-These are goals that an Individual has to leverage their own effort and self-motivation skills to accomplish.

-Reason not Met: Individual not committed to the goal
+Set: 11 Met: 11 Reason not Met:

 Rights Goals Met

 These are goals that pertain to the Individual pursuing relationships outside those they have through paid service providers. i.e. strengthening family ties, meeting new friends through activities.

 Set: 0 Met: 0 Reasons not Met: